huyhieupham/3D-Face-Recognition/README.md

 ## 2. BU-3DFE Database (Binghamton University 3D Facial Expression)

 **Original paper**: L. Yin, X. Wei, Y. Sun, J. Wang, and M. J. Rosato.
-"A 3D facial expression database for facial behavior research" - In 7th International Conference on Automatic Face and Gesture Recognition (FGR06), pages 211–216.
-IEEE, 2006.
+"A 3D facial expression database for facial behavior research" - In 7th International Conference on Automatic Face and Gesture Recognition (FGR06), pages 211–216, 2006.

 **Description**: This dataset includes 100 subjects (56% female, 44% male), ranging age from 18 years to 70 years old, with a variety of ethnic/racial ancestries, including White, Black, East-Asian, Middle-east Asian, Indian, and Hispanic Latino for 2500 facial expression models.
 Each subject made 6 expressions (e.g. happiness, disgust, fear and so on) with four levels of intensity from low to high and a neutral expression.